Lyn has many passions and interests and one is cooking and finding the healthiest possible options for home cooked meals.

 This is a large section with a diverse mixture of vegetables and ideas to enhance our home meals, the recipes include such delights as puree if cauliflower scented with herbs; fondue of little gem lettuce and sautéed broccoli with crispy garlic oyster sauce.
 A firm favorite being my go-to pumpkin recipe pan-roasted pumpkin salad with ricotta and croutons, that can be adapted to use an alternative cheese to the parmesan used as a dressing and serve with warm toast or fresh ciabatta instead of croutons.

-Eggs begins with Ramsay advice and here he advises buying free range and using the freshest eggs possible.
+Eggs begin with Ramsay's advice and here he advises buying free-range and using the freshest eggs possible.
 The recipes are simple and easy to follow with a little twist to differentiate from the norm.
 Recipes include the perfect cheese omelette, eggs Benedict with minted hollandaise and Swiss soufflés.
 A favorite lunch being open omelette of goat’s cheese and spinach, so easy and tasty the Gordon way.
-Within the eggs section there are some desserts such as chocolate and tiramisu parfait, crème anglaise and baked Alaska.
+Within the eggs section, there are some desserts such as chocolate and tiramisu parfait, crème anglaise and baked Alaska.

-Maybe controversially for a Michelin starred chef and in a recipe book, in his introduction to fruit Ramsay advises that he loves fruit in its natural form, however this is followed by stating that you cannot get much simpler that roasted peaches on brioche toast, but that the dish can be taken further.
+Maybe controversially for a Michelin-starred chef and in a recipe book, in his introduction to fruit, Ramsay advises that he loves fruit in its natural form, however, this is followed by stating that you cannot get much simpler than roasted peaches on brioche toast, but that the dish can be taken further.
 So all is not lost, Ramsay will not be serving a whole simple apple on a plate with some blackcurrant Jus anytime soon!

-“Plump ripe plums, pink-blushed apricots and fragrant Italian peaches deserve to be appreciated in their natural form.”— Ramsay G
+“Plump ripe plums, pink-blushed apricots and fragrant Italian peaches deserve to be appreciated in their natural form.”

 Fruit begins with his “chic” version of Knickerbocker glories and this is a tasty adult version of a childhood favorite.
 An unusual recipe is pear sorbet and a banana and chocolate lovers dream is supplied courtesy of caramel bananas en papillote with chocolate sauce.

-Flour, breads, pastries and cakes begins with Ramsay stating that everyone should learn to bake bread and remembering his mother's great baking when he was growing up.
-In this section he gives recipes for bread, flat bread, sourdough, buckwheat blinis, puff pastry, pate sucre and more.
+Flour, breads, pastries and cakes begin with Ramsay stating that everyone should learn to bake bread and remembering his mother's great baking when he was growing up.
+In this section, he gives recipes for bread, flatbread, sourdough, buckwheat blinis, puff pastry, pate sucre and more.
 He gives us desserts like banana and rum tatins, croustade of apple and coconut, passion fruit and orange tart and a dessert I love to make with plums and almonds from the garden plum and almond tart.
 Ramsay also tells the reader how to make “perfect scones”.

-The book is packed throughout with little snippets of advise and chef’s tips which add interest and value to the book.
-There are not color prints of all the recipes, but there are a good number of photo’s to and interest add color.
+The book is packed throughout with little snippets of advice and chef’s tips which add interest and value to the book.
+There are not color prints of all the recipes, but there are a good number of photos to and interest add color.

 This is a fascinating book that is packed with interesting recipes, useful tips and added instructions, including some photo instructions.
 Ramsay shares his years of experience giving easy to follow recipes backed by sound introductions to each section and a comprehensive index.

-There is a reason why chef Ramsay is one of the best in the world and this book goes a long way to demonstrating it.
+There is a reason why chef Ramsay is one of the best in the world, and this book goes a long way to demonstrate it.

 © 2017 Lyn